 - In the "Spring Fever" episode of Ned's Declassified School Survival Guide, Moze goes overboard with spring cleaning, mostly as a way of getting her mind off of potentially falling for Ned.
 Eventually she does realize she can't clean her problems away.

 - The Odd Couple (1970): Not surprisingly, Felix apparently cleans when he's upset.
 According to Oscar in the episode "The Hideaway", during his breakup with Gloria, he changed the shelf paper so often it flummoxed the insects.

 - Sense and Sensibility (2008): Elinor takes over from a housemaid who's been instructed by Fanny to beat an already-clean carpet.
 Elinor's own whack is pretty forceful.
 The situation in Norland is pretty tense because Mr Dashwood, Elinor's father, died.
 Her half-brother and his overwhelming wife Fanny have inherited the family seat.

 - Young Sheldon: Sheldon cleans and arranges stuff whenever he gets upset.
-For example, he's cleaning the house when his parents won't let him go to Huston with his friends.
+For example, he's cleaning the house when his parents won't let him go to Houston with his friends.
 This seems to explain why he's so obsessed with cleaning in the parent series.